What is the difference between a family doctor and a walk-in clinic?

 What is a walk-in clinic?

-As the name suggests, a walk-in clinic is a place where you can see a doctor without an appointment.
-These clinics provide medical care for people who do not have a family doctor or cannot reach one.
-You might go to a walk-in clinic for a quick treatment for minor illnesses and injuries, such as bruises, sore throat, minor infections, sprains and skin complaints.
+As the name suggests, a walk-in clinic is a healthcare facility where you can see a doctor without needing an appointment.
+These clinics offer medical care to individuals who lack a family doctor or are unable to access one.
+You may visit a walk-in clinic for quick treatment of minor illnesses and injuries, such as bruises, sore throats, minor infections, sprains, and skin complaints.

 Key differences between a walk-in clinic and a family doctor

 Your healthcare needs may vary from day to day.
 Whether you go to a family doctor or a walk-in clinic depends on your unique circumstances.
-Both family doctors and walk-in clinics get you access to medical care, but they’re not similar.
+Both family doctors and walk-in clinics provide access to medical care, but they’re not the same.

 The following section summarizes the key differences between the two options: